 Social Ads + Landing Page + Marketing Automation

-- Use the powerful targeting options for advertising on Twitter, LinkedIn, Google, Facebook, and Instagram to reach out to your desired target audience and to drive those people to a dedicated landing page.
+- Use the powerful targeting options for advertising on Twitter, LinkedIn, Google AdWords, Facebook, and Instagram to reach out to your desired target audience and to drive those people to a dedicated landing page.

-- Your landing page should have an offer and secure an email, which will then enable yout securing an email and then using marketing automation tools to begin a relationship with the target through their inbox.
+- Your landing page should have an offer and secure an email, which will then enable you in securing an email and then using marketing automation tools to begin a relationship with the target through their inbox.

 Email Marketing is not dead – it is alive and well and driven by social media!